sophiekoonin/localghost/content/posts/15-11-2019-ffconf/index.md

 {{< img src="*/aminaadewusi-1.jpg" alt="" >}}

-For those who self-teach, it can be hard to get a job once you've learned the skills.
-Tech recruitment can be unforgiving, with high expectations, long interview processes and unreasonable deadlines (Amina recalled being sent a tech test on a Friday, with the expectation she'd send it back on the Monday!).
+For those who self-teach, it's hard to get a job once you've learned the skills.
+More often than not, recruitment is unforgiving, with high expectations, long interview processes and unreasonable deadlines (Amina recalled being sent a tech test on a Friday, with the expectation she'd send it back on the Monday!).
 It's not just the time it takes, either - the interview process can be very intimidating and sometimes discriminatory.

 As Amina put it: **this is a call to action**.
 How can we, as experienced engineers, help the next generation of developers get a foothold?
 Some of her excellent suggestions: